Fwhiterabbit/tennis-club/README.md

 ## Featuers

 ### Navigation Bars
 1. Easly readable navigation system with 3 links to 3 different section of the web.
-Home page , Gallery with time table and Sign Up.
+Home page , Events with time table and Sign Up.
 2. This section will allow user to navigate page on all devices without going back to previous page.
 ![nav bar](https://user-images.githubusercontent.com/122694703/219702031-44df4237-f27f-4582-8029-ed939cc96f4d.png)